hanabi/hanabi.github.io/Reference.md

 * Similar to a normal *Layered Finesse*, it is also possible to initiate a *Layered Priority Finesse* as long as the blind-playing player is not the very next person.

-### The Bad Touch Layered Finesse (Bluffs that Blind-Play a Duplicated Card / Dupe Bluffs / Bluff Dupes)
+### The Bad Touch Layered Finesse that Causes a Blind-Play of a Known Dupe (Dupe Bluffs / Bluff Dupes)

 * If a player performs a *Bluff* that causes a blind-play of a globally-known duplicated card, that is quite strange.
 Doing this is not very good, as it violates *Good Touch Principle* and does not accomplish very much in general.
 * Players agree that this is not a *Bluff* at all, but instead a *Layered Finesse*.
 The player who blind-played the card should continue to blind-play cards until they find the promised card.